rubygems/bundler/README.markdown

     #
     gem "rack", "1.0.0"

-    # Add a git repository as a source, and add a dependency on a gem
+    # Add a git repository as a source.
+Valid options include :branch, :tag,
+    # and :ref.
+Next, add any gems that you want from that repo.
-    # from it
+    #
     git "git://github.com/indirect/rails3-generators.git"
     gem "rails3-generators"

 ### Groups